 - Think about the details before you start having conversations

 This is an exciting step for your team, and the more prepared you are, the more useful your commission plan can be.

 In his book, "The High-Velocity Sales Organization", sales strategist Marc Wayshak discusses how important compensation and commission are to your sales infrastructure.
 He offers three tips to keep in mind when creating a commission structure: Don't cap salaries, do it right the first time, and keep it simple.

 Let's review his tips and a few more essentials below.

 1. Don't cap salaries.

+Salary caps are the highest salaries an employee can make in their role at your company.
 Capping salaries decreases the earning potential of your salespeople.
 Sales management should be supportive of their team and want individuals to make as much as possible in return for their hard work.

 2. Do it right the first time.

 In sales compensation, there isn't room for do-overs.
 Each time you introduce a new compensation plan, it moves your sales team's goals and targets.
 This diminishes your reps' morale and motivation.